Huy1711/AI-beat-maker/README.md

 ## Demo

-Due to the limitation in the number of song in the Vector Database, the positive music search cases are rare.
+Note: Due to the limitation in the number of song in the Vector Database, the positive music search cases are rare.
 If you want to test the positive cases, please use the song inside `./datasets/neural-audio-fp-dataset/music/test-query-db-500-30s/query` folder which include the perturbed version of the songs in the database.
 Otherwise, you will need to add more songs to the database (see ``./scripts/milvusdb_manage/add_embedding_offline.py``).

 ## Contributing
 If you find any issues or have suggestions for improvements, please feel free to open an issue or send me an email via nguyenduchuy1711@gmail.com.